 Let's start with creating a new asp.net mvc 4 application for that Open visual studio à Go to File à Select New à Select Project.

 After that, you will see a new dialog for selecting your Template and Project type.
-From Templates, select Visual C# à inside that select Web and then project type select ASP.NET MVC 4 Web Application, and here we are giving the name as “Tutorial12” then finally click on OK button.
+From Templates, select Visual C# à inside that select Web and then project type select ASP.NET MVC 4 Web Application, and here we are giving the name as “Tutorial12” finally click on OK button.

 After click on the OK button, wait for some time to configure the solution for you.
 After creating the project, our project will be ready, and it contains a lot of MVC folder structure and other script and .css style like as shown below.